Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Summary and outlook

-The radius of convergence of the Taylor expansion in $\mu_B$ is one of the most sought-after quantities in the finite temperature QCD community~\cite{DElia:2016jqh,Vovchenko:2017gkg,Fodor:2019ogq,Giordano:2019slo,Savchuk:2019yxl,Mukherjee:2019eou}.
-The main reason is that it gives a lower bound on the location of the critical endpoint, and also that it gives us insight in how far one can trust the equation of state calculated from a Taylor expansion around $\mu_B=0$.
+The radius of convergence of the Taylor expansion in $\mu_B$ is one of the most sought-after quantities in the finite-temperature QCD community~\cite{DElia:2016jqh,Vovchenko:2017gkg,Fodor:2019ogq,Giordano:2019slo,Savchuk:2019yxl,Mukherjee:2019eou}.
+The main reasons are that it gives a lower bound on the location of the critical end point, and also that it gives us insight in how far one can trust the equation of state calculated from a Taylor expansion around $\mu_B=0$.
+Even if the lower bound on the location of the CEP happens to be not very stringent, this validity region is still important, since viscous hydrodynamic simulations of heavy ion collisions usually explore a very wide range of temperatures and baryochemical potentials~\cite{Bass:2012gy}.

-In this paper we have made two suggestions about how to obtain a reliable estimate of this quantity in the framework of reweighting methods using the reduced matrix approach~\cite{Hasenfratz:1991ax,Barbour:1997ej,Fodor:2001au,Fodor:2001pe,Fodor:2004nz,Csikor:2004ik}.
+In this paper we have made two suggestions about how to obtain a reliable estimate of this quantity in the framework of reweighting methods using the reduced-matrix approach~\cite{Hasenfratz:1991ax,Barbour:1997ej,Fodor:2001au,Fodor:2001pe,Fodor:2004nz,Csikor:2004ik}.
 The first one concerns the definition of the rooted staggered determinant itself at finite $\mu_B$.
-We have proposed an alternative definition that takes care of the analyticity issues of the partition function by making it - up to an exponential factor - a polynomial in the fugacity.
-This involves a procedure we dubbed geometric matching, where we judiciously group eigenvalues of the reduced matrix in pairs, and define the rooted version of the determinant by substituting each pair with the geometric mean of its members.
+We have proposed an alternative definition that takes care of the analyticity issues of the partition function by making it --- up to an exponential factor --- a polynomial in the fugacity.
+This involves a procedure we dubbed geometric matching, where to define the $N_f=2$ determinant at finite $\mu_B$ we judiciously group eigenvalues of the reduced matrix in pairs, and substitute each pair with the geometric mean of its members.
 This follows the spirit of the proposal of Ref.~\cite{Golterman:2006rw}.
 While on the coarse $N_t=4$ lattices used in our study there are no clear taste quartets or pairs yet, in the continuum our procedure is expected to give a reasonable definition of rooted determinant on each gauge configuration.